percona/pmm-doc/source/install/docker-upgrading.rst

 .. tip::

-   Run the following commands as root or by using the ``sudo`` command.
+   Run the commands in this section as root or by using the ``sudo`` command.

 **Example**